yilmaz0734/BrainCTImageStrokeDetection-Segmentation/README.md

 # BrainCTImageStrokeDetection-Segmentation
 This project firstly aims to classify brain CT images into two classes namely 'Stroke' and 'Non-Stroke' using convolutional neural networks.
 In the second stage, the task is making the segmentation with Unet model.

+The dataset used in this project is taken from Teknofest2021-AI in Medicine competition.
+It contains 6000 CT images.

+<strong>Detection Accuracy: %94.57 (900 Test images) | Segmentation IOU Score: %71.04 (440 Test images)<strong>

 The model architecture used for the detection task: VGG16